Windows Device Portal overview

-The Device Portal is a web server on your device that you can connect to from a web browser on your PC.
-If your device has a web browser, you can also connect locally with the browser on your device.
+Windows Device Portal is a web server on your device that you can connect to from a web browser on a PC.
+If your device has a web browser, you can also connect locally with the browser on that device.

-Everything in the Windows Device Portal is built on top of REST API's that you can use to access the data and control your device programmatically.
+The functionality of the Windows Device Portal is implemented with REST APIs that you can use directly to access data and control your device programmatically.

 Each device has specific instructions for connecting to Device Portal, but each requires these general steps:

 - Enable Developer Mode and Device Portal on your device (configured in the Settings app).

-- Connect your device and PC via local network or USB.
+- Connect your device and PC through a local network or with USB.

 - Navigate to the Device Portal page in your browser.
-This table shows the ports and protcols used by each device family.
+This table shows the ports and protocols used by each device family.

 |Device family||On by default?||HTTP||HTTPS||USB|